jalvarezga/jalvarezga.github.io/_posts/2018-07-17-traffic-nyc.markdown

 ### Variables
 We take distict and neighborhood as synonyms throughout the desctiption of the feature variables (predictive variables).
+These are some of the variables that we had in the data.

 - $$\textbf{born_nys}:$$ percentage of the population on the neighborhood who were born in NYC.
 By definitition,  this variable takes values in $$[0,100]$$.